Moira Anderson police find 'areas of interest' at canal - BBC News

 - From the section Glasgow & West Scotland

-Police searching a North Lanarkshire canal in a bid to find a schoolgirl who disappeared 60 years ago have identified five "areas of interest".
+Police divers are due to begin investigating five "areas of interest" in the search for a North Lanarkshire girl who disappeared 60 years ago.

-Officers have been conducting a full scientific examination of part of Monkland Canal in an effort to find the remains of 11-year-old Moira Anderson.
+An operation began last week to scan a section of the Monkland Canal in an effort to locate the remains of 11-year-old Moira Anderson.

-The team were joined by leading experts including soil forensic expert Professor Lorna Dawson and forensic anthropologist Prof Sue Black.
+The team were joined by leading experts including soil forensic expert Prof Lorna Dawson and forensic anthropologist Prof Sue Black.

-Geoforensics expert Prof Alastair Ruffell, as well as a national search advisor from the National Crime Agency and representatives of the Home Office's applied sciences and technology department have also worked on the operation.

-Divers from its marine unit will begin their investigation of those areas on Monday, when they will focus on identifying and removing any relevant items.
+Divers from its marine unit will begin a more detailed investigation of those areas later, identifying and removing any relevant items.

-Bus driver and convicted paedophile Alexander Gartshore, who died in 2006, is suspected of Moira Anderson's murder.
+Bus driver and convicted paedophile Alexander Gartshore, who died in 2006, is suspected of murdering Moira and disposing of her body.

 When she left her grandmother's house during a heavy snowstorm, she boarded a Baxter's bus that was driven by Gartshore.